-Samples of research regarding the crash of Braniff Flight 250 near Falls City, NE, on 6-Aug-1966.
+Documents, Notes, Photos, Ephemera, Research Relating to the Crash of Braniff International Airways Flight 250 near Falls City, NE, on 6-Aug-1966.

 [Note: Some files are large and will take longer to access on slower internet connections.]

 • 50-Year Commemoration Presentation | Shown in Falls City, 6-Aug-2016.

 Slides accompanying a presentation given by Steve Pollock at the Richardson County History Museum.

 • Download PDF (.pdf) [Note: Embedded videos will not play in this version; either view the .html version or download one of the following files.] • Download older Powerpoint (pre-2005) version (.ppt)

 • News Channel Nebraska’s coverage of the 50th Commemoration Event | Falls City, NE, 6-Aug-2016.

 • Passenger/Crew Funeral Details.
 Braniff kept these status reports to track everything from who in the victims’ families were informed and when, to funeral homes, positive identification status, and other miscellaneous details.